saiflm17/task-7/README.md

 - CPU, Memory, Disk, network, Docker Containers .

-- Now am creating a New dashboard and Dashboard_name : project .
+- Now am creating a New dashboard and Dashboard_name : Deployment - Dashboard .

 - and also am  creating some containers by using commands .